Sayan2001Mondal/MovieRent/README.md

-# MovieRent is a project to create an web api with authentication to manage and browse the movie rent app.
+# MovieRent

+- Introducing MovieRent, an exciting web API project that combines seamless authentication and efficient management of a movie rental application.
+- With MovieRent, users can securely browse and manage their movie rentals with ease.
+- Experience the convenience and flexibility of this innovative movie rental solution.